bwaynesu/BComponentComparator/README.md

 Features we are working on adding:

-- **Bulk Type Selection**: When dragging multiple objects to specify type, add all selected objects to the list instead of just one
 - **Context Menu Integration**: Add "Add to Comparator" option in Component right-click menu that automatically opens the Comparator window
 - **Inheritance Support**: Support dragging derived class instances into the list after specifying a base type